wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 To communicate to peripheral devices over I2C, each pin should be wired to its corresponding pin on the device.
 I2C allows users to wire a "chain" of slave devices to a single port, so long as those devices have separate IDs set.

-The I2C bus can also be used through the `MXP expansion port`_.
+The I2C bus can also be used through the `MXP Expansion Port`_.

 SPI
 ^^^